learn-co-curriculum/dsc-basic-time-series-models-lab/README.md

 $$\ldots $$

 Keeping this in mind, let's create a random walk model:
-- starting from a value of 1000 USD of a share value upon a company's first IPO (initial public offering) in 2010 until end of november of the same year, generate a random walk model with a white noise error term, which has a standard error of 10.
+- starting from a value of 1000 USD of a share value upon a company's first IPO (initial public offering) in 2010 until end of November of the same year, generate a random walk model with a white noise error term, which has a standard error of 10.

 ```python